Callicarpa

-Callicarpa (beautyberry) is a genus of shrubs and small trees in the family Lamiaceae.
+Callicarpa, commonly known as beautyberry, is a genus of shrubs and small trees in the family Lamiaceae.
 They are native to east and southeast Asia (where the majority of the species occur), Australia, Madagascar, south-eastern North America and South America.

+The leaves are simple, opposite, usually 5-25 cm long.
+Its flowers are small, white to pink or light purple in color.
+They produce small clusters of purple drupes along their branches.